sparks-josh/ASE230_Project1/project1_rubric.md

 - [ /10] REST API deployed with **NGINX**  - no partial points
 - [ /10] Deployment steps/tutorial documented in Marp slide (and converted into PDFs)
   - full points if marp file is made with screen captures, no partial points
-  - List Marp file name:
+  - List Marp file name: NGINX Deployment.md
   - [T/F] A screen capture of your NGINX server working should be included (any screen capture is OK when it shows NGINX is working)
   - Don't need to push to GitHub (but it's OK if you do so).
 - [T/F] Saved in `presentation/` directory